-If you're living in Switzerland, here's a list of top international schools in Switzerland and information to enrol your child into the Swiss education system.
+For parents living in Switzerland, here’s a rundown of what you need to know about international schools in Switzerland, a list of top schools by city, and information about how to enrol your child in the Swiss education system.

-If you are moving to Switzerland with children in tow, you will find many quality local Swiss schools as well as a number of private and top international schools in Switzerland catering to the needs of expat children and international families.
-Some international schools teach bilingual or multilingual education, and typically international schools offer international education diplomas so your child can continue their education back home or in another international school abroad.
+If you are moving to Switzerland with children in tow, you’ll have your pick of many quality local Swiss schools as well as a number of private and top international schools in Switzerland catering to the needs of expat children and international families.
+Some international schools teach bilingual or multilingual education, and they typically offer international education diplomas so your child can continue their schooling back home or in another international school abroad.

-This guide covers some FAQs about international schools in Switzerland:
+This guide covers all the basics of international schools in Switzerland:

 - International and method schools in Switzerland